Different roads and

 Safety data and general vehicle information are combined to create an overall driver score, allowing you to better understand which drivers could be further trained to reduce maintenance cost.

-As a general rule of thumb, the better the driver, the lower the cost of fuel and the easier the maintenance management.]
+As a general rule of thumb, the better the driver, the lower the cost of fuel and the easier the fleet maintenance management.

 This data can help you understand which drivers need more training in order to reduce their cost towards the fleet.